jauntsdn/rsocket-jvm/README.md

 }
 ```

-RSocket-RPC compiler binaries are for linux only
+RSocket-RPC compiler binaries are linux(x86) only
 ```groovy
 protobuf {
      plugins {